wernerpyke/pyxel/docs/pyke_pyxel_API.md

 def __init__(settings: GameSettings, title: str, resources: str)
 ```

-Specialised sub-class of pyke_pyxel.game which adds basic room- and actor-based RPG mechanics.
+Specialised sub-class of `pyke_pyxel.Game` which adds basic room- and actor-based RPG mechanics.

 **Attributes**:

 - `player` _Player_ - The player character.
 Use set_player() to assign the player instance.
 - `room` _Room_ - The current room/map the player is in.
 Automatically initialized with the game map.
-- `movement_tick` _bool_ - Flag indicating whether movement input should be processed this frame.

 **Arguments**: